- About ECE

-Energy and Power The field of energy and power is gaining prominence due to the critical nature of its infrastructure, realization of the strong ties between energy, economics and environment; need to develop green technologies, increasing use of power electronics to improve reliability and power quality, and the federal deregulation of the industry.
+Energy and Power The field of energy and power is gaining prominence due to the critical nature of its infrastructure, and realization of the strong ties between energy, economics and environment.
+We need to develop smart grid technologies, improve reliability by increasing the use of power electronics, integrate high-penetration of renewables, and design appropriate markets for the evolving power industry.

 Intelligent Control Systems Control systems are a key enabling technology for the increase in functionality and safety of many critical applications such as transportation systems, manufacturing systems, medical devices, and networked embedded systems.
 The design of today's complex control systems is challenging since it requires a strong foundation in several disciplines including electrical, chemical, mechanical and aerospace engineering, as well as biology, computer science, and economics.

 Photonics and Electro-optics The science of photonics, or using light as current electrical engineering uses electrons, is the basic technology behind the current communications revolution.
 As higher and higher data rates are required, photonics will play an ever larger role in the successful engineer's toolbox.

 Robotics and Embedded Systems The research in robotics and embedded systems impacts a broad spectrum of applications, including assistance, training and rehabilitation, education, environmental monitoring and cleanup, emergency response, homeland security, military and entertainment.